• Skip to primary navigation

 Reifschneider lectured and wrote articles on wildflowers, desert biology, and the environment, as well as Nevada history, petroglyphs, and Benjamin Franklin.
 In the field she was an avid plant collector and photographer.
 One small wildflower she collected near Pyramid Lake in 1956 was identified as a new species and given the name “Mimulus reifschneiderae.”
 Several of her articles were published in Nevada Parks and Highways magazine.

 Olga remained physically active most of her life.
 In 1974, she was swimming a mile every day.
-During a month-long vacation to Hawaii in 1976, she rode a mule down a 2,000 foot cliff on the island of Molokai.
-Her notes from the trip indicate the cliff trail was 3 ¼ miles long, with 26 switchbacks.
+During a month-long vacation to Hawaii in 1976, she rode a mule down a 2,000-foot cliff on the island of Molokai.
+Her notes from the trip indicate the cliff trail was 3 ¼ miles long with 26 switchbacks.
 Olga was a member of the Sierra Club, the Nevada State Historical Society, the Camera Club, the Nevada Horticultural Society, the National League of American Pen Women, the Nevada Corral/Westerners International, and the Order of Eastern Star.
-She was one of the original seventeen sponsors responsible for creating the Northern Nevada Native Plant Society in 1975 and retired from its Board of Directors in November 1977, a few months before her death.
+She was one of the original 17 sponsors responsible for creating the Northern Nevada Native Plant Society in 1975 and retired from its board of directors in November 1977, a few months before her death.
 An oil painting of her by R. DeMorest is in Special Collections at UNR.

 The women botanists Olga covered in her book are: